As a vegan parent-to-be looking into feeding options, I came across a ton of information suggesting that soy formula is bad for babies.

 This may be a cautious way to ensure that toddlers meet their nutrition needs despite bouts of picky eating.

-However, if your child’s overall diet is well-balanced and provides the nutrients found in cow’s milk from other sources, formula may not be necessary until your toddler’s second birthday.
+All this to say that if your child’s overall diet is well-balanced and provides the nutrients found in cow’s milk from other sources, formula may not be necessary until your toddler’s second birthday.

 IN SUM – Some experts recommend that vegan toddlers continue to drink formula until their second birthday.
 Discuss what’s best suited for your specific circumstances with a specialized registered dietitian.